2019 Portuguese legislative election

 This election was marked by the entry of three new parties in Parliament.
 The right-wing/far-right party CHEGA (CH) was one of the big surprises on election night by electing an MP from Lisbon.
-It is the first time since the return to democracy that a right-wing/far-right party is represented in Parliament.
+It was the first time since the return to democracy that a right-wing/far-right party gained representation in Parliament.
 LIVRE and Liberal Initiative also elected one MP for Lisbon.
-Former Prime Minister and PSD leader Pedro Santana Lopes' new party, Alliance, failed to win a single seat and polled below 1% of the votes.
+Former Prime Minister and PSD leader Pedro Santana Lopes' new party, Alliance, failed to win a single seat and polled below 1 percent of the votes.

-The turnout in this election was the lowest ever in a general election in Portugal, with just 48.6% of registered voters casting a ballot.
-In Portugal alone, 54.5% of voters cast a ballot, a drop compared with the 57% in the 2015 election.
+The turnout in this election was the lowest ever in a general election in Portugal, with just 48.6 percent of registered voters casting a ballot.
+In Portugal alone, 54.5 percent of voters cast a ballot, a drop compared with the 57 percent in the 2015 election.

 Background

 2015 Government formation

 After the 2015 elections, President Aníbal Cavaco Silva asked incumbent Prime Minister Pedro Passos Coelho to form a minority government, as the Portugal Ahead coalition won the most votes and seats in the election.
 Passos Coelho second government was sworn in on 30 October 2015.
 However, during this period, the Socialist Party, the Left Bloc and the Communist Party reached a historic agreement in order to bring down the Passos Coelho minority government and support a Socialist minority government led by António Costa.
 Paulo Portas, CDS–PP leader, labeled the agreement as the Geringonça (Contraption), which became the name the left-wing agreement would be known for.

 On 10 November 2015, the left-wing parties proposed a vote of rejection to the Portugal Ahead's government program, which was approved by a 123 to 107 vote, thus bringing down the government.
 On 26 November 2015, António Costa was sworn in as Prime Minister.
+Costa's term was also marred by the 2017 deadly wildfires, in June and in October, plus the Tancos arms theft scandal, which would have an impact during the 2019 election campaign.

-Leadership changes
+Leadership changes and challenges

-CDS–PP leadership election 2016
+CDS – People's Party

-Following the collapse of the PàF minority government and the subsequent nomination of António Costa as Prime Minister, with the support of the leftwing parties, CDS–PP leader Paulo Portas announced, on December 2015, he was leaving the party's leadership.
+Following the collapse of the PàF minority government and the subsequent nomination of António Costa as Prime Minister, with the support of the leftwing parties, CDS–PP leader Paulo Portas announced, in December 2015, he was leaving the party's leadership.
 A new party congress was called to elect a new leader.
 There were two candidates in the ballot: Assunção Cristas, supported by Portas, and Miguel Mattos Chaves, critical of Portas leadership.
 Cristas was elected by a landslide and the results were the following: